krypted/swiftfuzztools/README.md

 ## Directories/Files in this project

-• portscan1: Swift-based port scanner built using SwiftSocket

-• fuzz_SwiftLibrary: A couple of tools using swiftsocket (so pod 'SwiftSocket' in the podfile)

 • Fuzz Xcode Project: A full xcode project that is the later evolution of the fuzz_SwiftLibrary

-• fuzz_sendstuff: Opens a socket and streams to attempt to open a remote shell

 • buff Xcode Project: A full xcode project (w/ swift package) to send the stream

 • badchars: ascii characters known to break code/stream execution

+• portscan1: Swift-based port scanner built using SwiftSocket (not yet completed)

 ## Related(ish) Projects